 There’s a lot going on in the world of pilot training right now.
-In particular there is some excitement about the introduction of ‘Evidence Based Training’ (EBT).
+In particular, there is some excitement about the introduction of ‘Evidence Based Training’ (EBT).
 EBT is a new approach to pilot training that has the potential to provide significant safety benefits.
 There’s also a lot of misunderstanding and misinformation.
 Here are some ‘myths’ that I’ve heard:

 “We’ve bought in an EBT solution”

 One important element of a project to implement EBT will be to select or develop software that can support data collection and analysis.
-Buying in the software doesn’t provide you with EBT any more than buying a word-processor will make you a best-selling author.
+Buying in the software doesn’t provide you with EBT any more than buying a word processor will make you a best-selling author.

 “As long as we check pilot’s competencies we don’t need to train every manoeuvre”

 Seriously?
-As a pilot, I may have excellent stick-and-rudder skills (flight path management manual, FPM) but if I’ve never practiced how to do a two-engine go-around on an aeroplane with under-slung engines and conventional controls then there’s a good chance that it’ll go wrong.
+As a pilot, I may have excellent stick-and-rudder skills (flight path management manual, FPM) but if I’ve never practised how to do a two-engine go-around on an aeroplane with under-slung engines and conventional controls then there’s a good chance that it’ll go wrong.
 If it does go wrong then giving me additional training in other elements of FPM (say medium turns and landing techniques) isn’t going to help.

 “We don’t need to use ‘absolute’ standards in grading”.

 When instructors make assessments they are likely to grade relative to all the other candidates they assess.
-This produces a ‘norm-referenced’ assessment where individuals are graded relative to the wider group.
+This produces a norm-referenced assessment where individuals are graded relative to the wider group.
 This has some value but it does not allow any evaluation of how effective the training programme is overall.
 If the standard of all candidates changes then the overall grade won’t change.
 One of the objectives of grading in EBT is to provide data to a ‘training measurement system’ that can be used to update and improve the programme.
 This means that assessments must be based on some external criteria.